-So, they look good, with their unusual colours, tough softshell fabric upper and synthetic leather palms, and they do have features to back those looks up.
+And they still look good, with their tough softshell fabric upper and synthetic leather palms, and they do have features to back those looks up.
 There's subtle gel padding where you need it, reinforced webbing across the palm and on the trigger fingers to assist in durability, a snug wrist cuff and a soft nose wipe, as well as some spangly gold embroidery.
-Designed to be highly water and wind resistant, they're also intended to be good down to about 5 degrees, making them useful for all but the very coldest conditions.
+Designed to be highly water and wind resistant, they're also intended to be good down to about 5°C, making them useful for all but the very coldest conditions.

 The fabrics kept the wind out well, allowed the skin to breathe enough to prevent clamminess, and the wrist cuff was snug and cosy.
 Ana Nichoola do point out that the gloves should not be pulled on just by the cuff, as this puts unnecessary strain on the seams there, due to the deliberately snug fit of the gloves.
 The main body of the glove is tougher and more able to withstand the abuse.
 Dexterity was really good, with no problems at all with controls and the padding was just right, even on long rides and with a variety of bars.

 The only small flaw for me was that finger tightness.
 If it weren't for that, I'd be stockpiling these so that I'd have a sequence of pairs ready for the rest of my life.

 Fantastic gloves for autumn, spring and winter, but some might find the fingers slightly narrow at the bottom.

 Tell us what the product is for, and who it's aimed at.
 What do the manufacturers say about it?
 How does that compare to your own feelings about it?